 I wanted to bake an offering that would not only feature her favourite foods and spices but honour November, the month of the ever-deepening dark.
 So I thought a dense, luscious cheesecake, perfumed with coffee, cardamom, wild fennel seeds and liquorice fern root (for an appropriate touch of the wild) just might do the trick.
 If you can’t find licorice fern root, a tsp of ground anise seeds will work just fine.

-For the Ancient Greeks, Hecate was a Titaness with a share of the earth, sky and sea and Hesiod describes her “honoured most of all by the immortal gods”.
+While Hekate has become known as Queen of the Witches, renowned for her knowledge of the dark arts, for the Ancient Greeks, Hekate was a Titaness with a share of the earth, sky and sea and Hesiod describes her “honoured most of all by the immortal gods”.
 One suggestion for the origin of her name comes from the Greek root “willing” -“she who works her will”.
 She guided the city-state, gave rulers wisdom in their judgments and provided protection, family harmony and wealth to the common people.
-Statues of her were kept by the front door and shrines to her kept outside homes and city gates.

 Ingredients for crust